lowRISC/opentitan/hw/ip/csrng/doc/_index.md

 ## Description

 Though the recommendations in AIS31 are based around broad functional requirements, the recommendations in SP 800-90 are very prescriptive in nature, outlining the exact constructs needed for approval.
-Thus the interface and implementation are largely driven by these explicit constructs, particularly the CTR_DBRG construct.
+Thus the interface and implementation are largely driven by these explicit constructs, particularly the CTR_DRBG construct.

 The CSRNG IP consists of four main components:
 1. An AES primitive